ruggeri/tech-notes/randos/physics/gfci.md

 Source: http://pressbooks-dev.oer.hawaii.edu/buildingmaintenance/chapter/electrical-safety/#:~:text=Skin%20Condition%2D%20The%20human%20body's,)%2D%20150%20ohms%20of%20resistance

 So what do these shaver outlets (called Shaver Supply Unit) do?
-First, they incorporate an isolating transformer.
+First, they incorporate an **isolating transformer**.
 That means, you can only complete the circuit by returning to the outlet.
 You cannot have a ground fault leak to a common ground.